- Docente: Antonella Mangione

 - Main CT image artifacts

-- CT dose: descriptors and dose reduction techniques
+- Radiation dose in CT: dosimetric descriptors and dose reduction strategies

 - Optimization of CT techniques